 Our internal assessments during 2020/21 suggested that the performance of disadvantaged students was lower than that of the non-disadvantaged students.
 In the previous 2 years the progress gap has been 1.02 (2020/21) and 0.73 (2019/20).
 In both years however, the Progress score for disadvantaged students has been positive.
 EBacc entry was 18%, which is higher than in the previous 2 years, but mostly at a consistent level of entries.
+For 2022 the gap was 0.82.

-Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all of our subject areas to varying degrees.
+Our assessment of the reasons for these outcomes is still primarily due to Covid-19 impact, which disrupted all of our subject areas to varying degrees.
 As evidenced in schools across the country, partial closure was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree that we intended.
 The impact was mitigated by our resolution to maintain a high-quality curriculum, including during periods of partial closure.
 However, the Progress score for our disadvantaged students in 2020/21 was positive, which, despite the gap widening suggests those students still made the progress expected of them.
+In 2022 this dropped to a negative score with actual exams taking place.
+PP progress was -0.5, Non-PP was 0.32

-Although overall attendance in 2020/21 was lower than in the preceding years at, it was mostly in line with the national average.
-At times when all pupils were expected to attend school, absence among disadvantaged pupils was higher than their peers and persistent absence 18% higher.
+Although overall attendance in 2021/22 was lower than in the preceding years at, it was mostly in line with the national average.
+At times when all pupils were expected to attend school, absence among disadvantaged pupils was higher than their peers and persistent absence was also higher.
 These gaps are larger than in previous years, which is why attendance is still a focus of our current plan.